Anemic domain model: Overview

-This pattern was first described by Martin Fowler, who considers the practice an anti-pattern.
+This anti-pattern was first described by Martin Fowler, who considers the practice an anti-pattern.
 He says:

 In an anemic domain design, business logic is typically implemented in separate classes which transform the state of the domain objects.
 Fowler calls such external classes transaction scripts.
 This pattern is a common approach in Java applications, possibly encouraged by technologies such as early versions of EJB's Entity Beans, as well as in .NET applications following the Three-Layered Services Application architecture where such objects fall into the category of "Business Entities" (although Business Entities can also contain behavior).

 Fowler describes the transaction script pattern thus:

 In his book "Patterns of Enterprise Application Architecture", Fowler noted that the transaction script pattern may be proper for many simple business applications, and obviates a complex OO-database mapping layer.

 An anemic domain model might occur in systems that are influenced from Service-Oriented Architectures, where behaviour does not or tends to not travel, such as messaging/pipeline architectures, or SOAP/REST APIs.
 Architectures like COM+ and Remoting allow behaviour, but increasingly the web has favoured disconnected and stateless architectures.